Yarishna Ayala Flaunts Buns Of Steel In Latest Bedroom Update

 Fitness model Yarishna Ayala wowed her 2.2 million Instagram followers with her latest underwear update.
-Showing off her enviable buns of steel, the celebrity struck a powerful pose in front of a bed.
+The celebrity struck a powerful pose in front of a bed as she showed off her enviable buns of steel.

-Yarishna wore what appeared to be a black bikini top.
-It did up with shoestring ties at the back and she had added a cropped top over that which was cut so high that it didn’t even cover the swimwear.
-Standing side-on as she took the selfie, some sideboob could be seen as she held her phone up in order to catch the snap.
+Yarishna wore what appeared to be a black bikini top with shoestring ties at the back.
+She added a crop top over that was cut so high that it didn’t even cover the swimwear.
+Her sideboob was partly visible as she held her phone up in order to take the snap.
 With her arms positioned high, her biceps were also highlighted.

-She had selected a pair of thong briefs to go with her outfit and the straps sat high over her toned hips.
+She selected a pair of thong briefs to go with her outfit, and the straps sat high over her toned hips.
 Her buns were prominently on display as a result of her pose, as were her chiseled thighs and calves.

 Yarisha’s dark locks were straightened and parted down the middle.
-She had flicked her hair to the side and her tresses were tucked away as they hung down over one shoulder.
+She flicked her hair to the side, tucking away her tresses as they hung down over one shoulder.

-As she took the picture, she leaned forward slightly, one leg stretched out behind as she balanced on her tippy toes, her weight solidly over the other leg.
+As she took the picture, she leaned forward slightly while posing sideways, with one leg stretched out behind as she balanced on her tiptoes, her weight solidly over the other leg.

-It appeared that the selfie had been taken in Yarishna’s bedroom as a large bed could be seen behind her.
-A grey padded headboard and matching base was accentuated with a vast array of pillows and cushions in various shades of gray and tan.
+It appeared that the selfie was taken in Yarishna’s bedroom as a large bed could be seen behind her.
+A gray padded headboard and matching base was visible, as were a vast array of pillows and cushions in various shades of gray and tan.

-As soon as Yarishna posted the image, her followers were quick to respond.
-Within two hours, the photo had already amassed a whopping 31,800 likes and hundreds of comments from her dedicated admirers.
+Yarishna’s followers were quick to respond after she posted the image.
+Within two hours, the photo amassed a whopping 31,800 likes and hundreds of comments from her dedicated admirers.

 “Hello gorgeous,” one follower wrote in the comments section.